from Consciously Registering your Fifty-Four Natural Senses While They are Connected to the Unified Life of a Natural

 attraction sensitivities.
 Without them it could not sense anything about the balanced and self-correcting dance of the natural world, in and around us.
-Any story that omits from our relationships the existence or homeostatic natural intelligence of these 54 attraction sensitivity groups helps to produce our unbalanced ways and disorders.
+Any story that omits from our relationships the existence or homeostatic natural intelligence and consciousness of these 54 attraction sensitivity groups helps to produce our unbalanced ways and disorders.
 We correctly call such stories senseless or non-sense.